top of page

 00:00 / 03:12

-Phil's Jazz BBQ outdoor performance
+Phil's Lakehouse Jazz BBQ outdoor performance

 With the help of my good friend Bob Stanfield from The Cave in Clementon, NJ, we captured an amazing performance by a local jazz band headed by our wonderful friend Phil Derenbecher on drums.
 Let's call them The Phil Deren Quintet.
 The recording was edited over the next few months here at Jangada and kind of surprised all of us in how it turned out!
 Sometimes hard work pays off!